vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 {{ (com_date.date() - now().date()).days }}
 {% endraw %}
 ```
-And in the `Unit of measurement` field you can fill in `days` as unit.\
+In the `Unit of measurement` field, you can enter `days` as the unit.\
 The other fields are not required.

 <img src="images_templates/helper_date_template.png" alt="template helper" width="450px">

-Now you have created the two required sensors!
+Now you have created the two required helpers.

 <img src="images_templates/helper_date_helpers.png" alt="two created helpers" width="450px">